Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 therefore members who aren't party to the transaction can't calculate the intrinsic gas.
 Therefore, the private transaction doesn't consume any gas.

+### IBFT

+Standard geth behavior is that if a transaction has less gas than the accepted minimum (set using `--miner.gasprice`) then it is not mined by remote miner nodes.
+On Istanbul, it means the transaction is only processed when the current node becomes voted in as minter.

+The Istanbul block signer is rewarded for creating the block, using the account number derived from the nodekey of the miner.

+Note that `miner.SetEtherbase()`, and the command line flag `--miner.etherbase` have no effect for Istanbul.

+### Clique

+Standard geth behavior is that if a transaction has less gas than the accepted minimum (set using `--miner.gasprice`) then it is not mined by remote miner nodes.
+On Clique, it means the transaction is only processed when the current node becomes voted in as minter.

+The Clique block signer is rewarded for creating the block through the coinbase account of the miner.
+The account is in the `extraData` field of the genesis block or has been added using `clique.propose()` Otherwise an `unauthorized signer` error occurs.

+Note that `miner.SetEtherbase()`, and the command line flag `--miner.etherbase` have no effect for Clique.

 ### Raft

 The transaction cost is rewarded to the etherbase account (aka coinbase account), which is the default primary local account.